 © 2020 City of Kalamunda.
-Whilst the City of Kalamunda has taken care to ensure the accuracy of this product, the City of Kalamunda make no representation or warranties about its accuracy, completeness or suitability for any particular purpose.
-The City of Kalamunda cannot accept liability of any kind (whether in contract, tort or otherwise) for any expenses, losses, damages and/or costs (including indirect or consequential damage), which are or may be incurred as a result of the product being inaccurate, incomplete or unsuitable in any way for any reason.
+Whilst the City of Kalamunda has taken care to ensure the accuracy of this product, the City of Kalamunda make no representation or warranties about its accuracy, completeness or suitability for any expenses, losses, damages and/or costs (including indirect or consequential damage), which are or may be incurred as a result of the product being inaccurate, incomplete or unsuitable in any way for any reason.